 Where To Learn More About The Manual Handling Regulations 1992?

 Manual handling tasks are commonplace in the majority of workplaces.
 To avoid accidents and injuries, correct manual handling procedures should be followed.
 Adhering to the Manual Handling Operations Regulations 1992 will ensure that all workers use proper manual handling techniques.

 Human Focus offers an online course that covers the key information employers and employees need to know about manual handling.
-Entitled Manual Handling in Industry – What Everyone Needs to Know, this course provides crucial information on how to safely complete manual handling tasks.
+Entitled Manual Handling Training, this course provides crucial information on how to safely complete manual handling tasks.